 HORSES OF THE WIND

-I wanted to show the coexistence of the sacred and the profane, and how these medieval scenes belong to the contemporary world.
-And also to pay homage to the noble struggle of the Tibetan people.
+I went to the Himalayas, to the end of the world.
+I have been back there several times.
+Fascinated by the coexistence of the sacred and the profane, I wanted to show how these medieval scenes fit into the contemporary world.
+And pay homage to the noble struggle of the Tibetan people.

 Following Alexandra David-Neel and vintage photography, I wanted to rediscover the wonder of the early days.
 In the footsteps of "Tintin in Tibet", how could I find a photographic equivalent to Herge’s “ligne claire” (clear line)?